 "It can take years for you to become an expert at pruning roses, but don't be put off by any lack of skill in that area, it is always better to prune your roses badly than not at all."
 Well, that's what the experts would have you believe at least.
-But the truth is very different.
+They are implying you must do this or that to get the best results... but don't be fooled.
 Rose pruning is EASY.

 Just to prove the fact, take a look at the images below.
 The first two, show a very straggly Iceberg rose.
 The next two show the rose "pruned" to roughly 1/2 the size.
 Any dead wood, unwanted branches and twigs removed etc. And the final images show the same bush coming into bloom the following summer, 3 months later.
 As you can see it's flowering well, even though the pruning was less than expert.

 Before you go out to start pruning your pruning your roses you will need to make sure you have all the correct equipment, this will include a thick pair of work gloves, a good sharp pair of secateurs and some gardening string or twine.
 Always make sure your tools are clean and sharp before you use them, to ensure clean cuts and no contamination from other plants that may carry diseases.
 Some people will use a small pruning saw as well but for beginners this is not a necessity.